galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Introduction
 {:.no_toc}

 This exercise uses the public dataset of Reto Schmucki on Github.
-It is a file recording the presence of various species per site and per days through a period of time.
+It is a file recording the presence of various species per site and per days through a period of time. [regoinal dat] (https://zenodo.org/record/1321885/files/gatekeeper_CM%20.RData?download=1)
 The goal of this exercise is to be able to create biodiversity indicators and abundance trend over time.
 Using different tools we will show the occurence of one specw through time.
 You could for example try to predict the occurence of one specific specy in a certain type of environnement using the prediction model of climate evolution.
 You will basically learn how to create a visual material which can be guite easily understood and therefore be efficient for a large audience.